Story of My Life (One Direction song): Music video

 Three days before the music video was uploaded, three teasers were posted, once each day.
-Zayn Malik and Liam Payne also posted a picture from the video with Malik posting a picture with his sister.
+Band members Zayn Malik and Liam Payne also posted a picture from the video, with Malik posting a picture with his sister.

-The set for the “Story of My Life” music video took five entire days to build.
+The set for the "Story of My Life" music video took five days to build.
 The director of the music video Ben Winston and his crew hung up a combination of 6000 to 7000 pictures that show an evolution of each of the members of One Direction over the years.
-This music video allows the Directioners (i.e., super fans of this boy band) to dive a little bit deeper into the lives of the members.
+This music video allows the Directioners (i.e., fans) to dive a little bit deeper into the lives of the members.
 The fans are used to seeing them in the public eye.
-“Story of My Life” allows them to connect with each of the members on a more personal and intimate level by looking back at their childhood memories.
+"Story of My Life" allows them to connect with each of the members on a more personal and intimate level by looking back at their childhood memories.

 The video was directed by Ben Winston, who also directed the video for their previous single "Best Song Ever".
 The video was accidentally published and leaked by Vevo two days earlier when they were supposed to upload the second teaser for the music video, but it was immediately removed.
 It was then officially uploaded on 3 November 2013.
 The video features some the band's family members: Zayn's sister, Harry's mother, Liam's parents and sisters, Niall Horan's brother and Louis' grandparents (two of whom are now deceased).
 It starts in a dark room with the band developing photos.
 Afterwards, certain family photos for each member are shown, and the photos morph into the same family members doing a current recreation of the photos.

-Photos included in the video consist of: Zayn, aged 7, with his little sister; Louis, aged 8, with his grandparents; Harry, aged 4, with his mother; Niall, aged 4, with his brother being aged 10 when the photo was taken; Liam aged 10, with his family.
+Photos included in the video consist of: Zayn, aged 7, with his little sister; Louis, aged 8, with his grandparents; Harry, aged 4, with his mother; Niall, aged 4, with his brother being aged 10 when the photo was taken; Liam, aged 10, with his family.

+The music video was widely praised for its depth and maturity, alongside the impressive execution of the photograph recreation segments, and is often regarded as one of the band's finest music videos.
+As of April 2025, the music video has reached 1 billion views.